 SEERexist = Seasonal Energy Efficiency Ratio of existing unit (kBtu/kWh)

 = Use actual SEER rating where it is possible to measure or reasonably estimate.
-If unknown assume 10.0.
+If using rated efficiencies, derate efficiency value by 1% per year to account for degradation over time, or if unknown assume 9.3.

-SEERee = Seasonal Energy Efficiency Ratio of ENERGY STAR unit (kBtu/kWh)
+SEERee = Rated Seasonal Energy Efficiency Ratio of ENERGY STAR unit (kBtu/kWh)

+= Actual, or 15 if unknown.

+SEERadj = Adjustment percentage to account for in-situ performance of the unit